 History of Gender | Lesbian, Gay, Bisexual, and Transgender Studies | Oral History | Women's Studies

-Miskoon, Miasarah and Devyn, Winter, "Smallwood, Thomas" (2017).
+Miskoon, Maisarah and Winter, Devyn, "Smallwood, Thomas" (2017).
 Querying the Past: LGBTQ Maine Oral History Project Collection.
 27.

 Creative Commons License